simonmichael/hledger_site/src/start.md

 For example,

 - Take inventory of your debts, loans and assets; write down the names and numbers.
-- Record these as journal transactions ("opening balances" transactions - see example below).
+- Record these as "opening balances" transactions (as in the quick start docs).
 - Make corrections until hledger shows your balances accurately.

 Or: